 Over the past two decades or so, I’ve really found a love for wristwatches.
 It all started when being exposed to watch collecting through an old architect buddy who had a small but formidable watch collection that included a Panerai and a Breitling.
 These are two brands that will probably never be in my own watch collection, mostly due to the sheer cost of these instruments and my limited disposable income for such things.
 I do have a few watches that I like very much though.
 They are…

 All three of these watches were gifts.
-The Ole Mathiesen was a gift from my architect buddy and the Junkers and Citizen watches were gifts from my wife.
+The Ole Mathiesen was a gift from my architect buddy and the Junkers and Citizen watches were gifts from Amy.
 If you’ve never heard of Ole Mathiesen timepieces, you can read about the company here.
 I have a few other pieces, mostly Victorinox Swiss Army watches and two smartwatches from Apple and Pebble; but the three listed are my favorites.
 The Nighthawk was my daily watch for a very long time, but my interests have started to wander, design-wise.
 I hardly ever wear the Mathiesen or the Junkers because I find them to be a bit too formal and I’m more of a jeans and tee shirt kind of guy.
 The Junkers isn’t that formal, but with a highly domed hesalite crystal, I don’t want to scratch it up by wearing it daily.

 Lately, I’ve started to pay attention to American watches.
 I write American watches and not American made watches mostly because I can’t be certain the watches I’m interested in are actually made in the US and not just assembled here or assembled in other countries.
 Most of them, maybe all of them, are minimally designed watches with cheap Japanese movements, like Miyota or something similar.
 The six companies that I’m most interested in have watches with $600 or less price tags.
 They are…

 - MVMT – California

 - Shinola – Michigan